-(c) Self-directed medication assistance/administration if you are a person with a functional disability who is capable of and who chooses to self-direct your medication assistance/administration.
+(c) Self-directed medication assistance/administration if you are an adult with a functional disability who is capable of and who chooses to self-direct your medication assistance/administration.

 (d) Must be administered if you must have medications placed in your mouth or applied or instilled to your skin or mucus membrane.
 Administration must either be performed by a licensed professional or delegated by a registered nurse to a qualified caregiver (per chapter 246-840

 WAC).
-Intravenous or injectable medications may never be delegated.
-Administration may also be performed by a family member or unpaid caregiver if facility licensing regulations allow.
+Administration may also be performed by a family member or unpaid caregiver in in-home settings or in residential settings if facility licensing regulations allow.
+Intravenous or injectable medications may never be delegated except for insulin injections.

 "Authorization" means an official approval of a departmental action, for example, a determination of client eligibility for service or payment for a client's long-term care services.

 means a person determined blind as described under WAC 182-500-0015

 by the division of disability determination services of the medical assistance administration.